 - Refined, Coal, Shale, Polymers (Synthetics). - Used oil mixed with CESQG waste.
-Not best practice! - Used oil mixed with products (fuel). - Any oil you drain off solids. - The solids themselves, if they contain "free flowing oil" (rags, filters). - Oil that is only a D waste.
+Not best practice! - Used oil mixed with products (fuel). - Any oil you drain off solids. - The solids themselves, if they contain "free flowing oil" (rags, filters).
+But of course you will drain them. - Oil that is only a D waste.